yatendra121/vq-vuetify/README.md

 `@qnx/vuetify` is a Vue.js library designed to simplify Vuetify form, streamlining code and handling various processes internally, including validation, data set management, and server data submission.
 This approach aims to reduce code complexity and promote clean and manageable code.

+## Example

+To see examples of components provided by @qnx/vuetify, please visit [here](https://qnx-vuetify-sample.vercel.app/).

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/) to install @qnx/vuetify.